Buying a new boiler

 Have you decided that a heat-only boiler is the type for you?
-Take a look at our Best Buy heat-only boilers.
+Take a look at our best heat-only boilers.

 System boilers, sometimes known as closed vent boilers, are the perfect choice if you think you'll need a heat-only boiler but don't want lots of external components.
 This is because many of these external components are built into the body of the boiler, as with a system boiler.

 A system boiler still has a hot water cylinder, but the feed and expansion tank (usually in the loft) is replaced by an expansion vessel in the boiler.
 This also typically contains the circulation pump and may house some of the valves.